Personal Independence Payment (PIP)

 You may be able to get help with some of the extra costs caused by long term ill-health or disability.

 This guide is also available in Welsh (Cymraeg).

 If you’re aged 16 to 64 you could get between £22 and £141.10 a week by claiming Personal Independence Payment (PIP).

 The amount you get depends on how your condition affects you, not the condition itself.

 You’ll be assessed by a health professional to work out the level of help you can get.
 Your rate will be regularly reviewed to make sure you’re getting the right support.

 Your carer could get Carer’s Allowance if you have substantial caring needs.

 If you get Disability Living Allowance

-Disability Living Allowance (DLA) is ending for people who were born after 8 April 1948 and are 16 or over.
+Disability Living Allowance (DLA) is ending for people aged 16 to 64.

 You can keep getting DLA if you’re under 16 or you were born on or before 8 April 1948 and have an existing claim.